mkhosla-ucsd/cogs138/pages/office-hours.md

 </table>

 {: .note .fs-3 }
-If you are unable to join or are having other issues, please reach out after class (I tend to do impromptu office hours after each class if I have time) or in the discussion sections.
-Additionally, we are more than happy, to set up additional 1:1 or 1:group meetings when necessary.
+If you are unable to join or are having other issues, please reach out before or after class (I try to get to class a few minutes early and can stay for a few minutes after, although I do teach a class right after this one so can't stay too long) or in the discussion sections.